 (4) Joseph Woolcott Jr., b.
-1689 Brookfield MA, d. c.1735 Brookfield MA.
+1689 Brookfield MA, d. c.1735 MA.
 He was a carpenter; he sold to Thomas Baker the Brookfield house and 40 acres that had been his father's and grandfather's in 1710, and several lots there to his uncle, John, in 1711.
 He was in Springfield, Massachusetts in 1711 where he sold his interest in the estate of his uncle, Robert Granger of Suffield, Connecticut.
 He may have been the Joseph Woolcott who was involved in a complaint by the Indian sachem, Ceasar, of the Mohegan Indian tribe in 1714 that Henry Hall and Joseph Woolcott and others had set up a frame on land in New London Township belonging to the Mohegans.
 Thomas Davis, carpenter, said that he had set up the frame by order of Peter Mason, and that Joseph Woolcott was his apprentice.
-Later, he lived at Roxbury MA; in 1733 sold his rights to his grandfather's estate to his uncle, John Woolcott; m.
+Later, he lived at Roxbury MA; in 1733 Joseph Woolcott of Brookfield, son of Joseph Woolcott, deceased, sold lands formerly of his grandfather's estate to his uncle, John Woolcott of Brookfield; m.
 Elizabeth Mossman 1725 Roxbury MA.

 He was probably the Joseph Willcot who "with wife & 2 children from the Eastward in town 3 months" was at Boston in 1732.
 "Dec.
 10, 1734, caution against (settlement of) Joseph Woolcot, living in house of Joseph Garfield, son of Benjamin W., from Newton, last March."
+Newton is next to Watertown and Cambridge.
 This probably should read "son, Benjamin".

 NOTE: A Wolcott/Wilcott family lived in Delaware in the mid 1700s.
 The Wolcott DNA project show that they were descended from the Brookfield Woolcotts.
 The earliest known member of this family, Joseph Wolcott/Wilcott, may have been a son of Joseph, above, or perhaps a younger brother of John Wolcott who settled at Bald Eagle, Pennsylvania.
 We have placed him here as it seems the most likely relationship.